Skip to main content

 Bazel configuration

-The BUILD file hosting the original/default platform can be updated to include any and all new platforms.
+You can update the BUILD file hosting the original/default platform to include any and all new platforms, listing the full set of remote execution platforms in extra_execution_platforms in the .bazelrc file.

 build:rbe --extra_execution_platforms=@<WORKSPACE name>//<path to platform>:my_remote_platform,@<WORKSPACE name>//<path to platform>:my_remote_platform_large

-flag may only be set once; later instances will override earlier flag settings.
+The extra_execution_platforms flag may only be set once; later instances will override earlier flag settings.
+Read the Bazel command line reference for more info.

 sh_test(